Forced to Buy Flood Insurance?

 Flood insurance pricing can change a lot from one property to the next.
 A few feet of elevation, a basement, a different flood zone, or lender requirements can all change the final cost.

-1. Elevation: A higher first floor can sometimes mean a lower premium.
+A higher first floor can mean a lower premium — sometimes dramatically.

-3. Market fit: NFIP may be right.
+NFIP may be right.
 Private flood may be better.
-The right answer depends on the property.
+It depends on the property.

-4. Coverage amount: Building coverage, contents, replacement cost, and lender requirements all affect price.
+Building, contents, replacement cost, and lender requirements all move the price.

 After You Estimate Your Cost